 5. Am I willing to screen potential buyers?

-“You don’t want to take your house off the market to negotiate with someone who was never qualified for the home in the first place,” she says.
+“You don’t want to take your house off the market to negotiate with someone who was never qualified for the home in the first place,” Siegel says.

-Before you sign a contract with a buyer, make sure the purchaser will be able to come up with the necessary funds, Siegel says.
+Before you sign a contract with a buyer, make sure the purchaser will be able to come up with the money.

-“It’s harder to get a mortgage these days because the bar is higher,” Siegel says.
-“Applicants need better credit, higher salaries and a bigger money reserve than they needed just three years ago.”
+“It’s harder to get a mortgage these days because the bar is higher,” notes Siegel.
+“Applicants need better credit, higher salaries and a bigger money reserve.”

-Before accepting an offer, ask for a current pre-approval letter from a reputable lender, Siegel says.
-The preapproval letter should show that the buyer spoke to the lender and has been preapproved for the purchase price of the home, she says.
+Before accepting an offer, ask for a current mortgage preapproval letter from a reputable lender.
+The letter should show that the buyer spoke to the lender and has been preapproved for the purchase price of the home.